Pink Floyd Logo

 The group has updated its logo to celebrate the 50th anniversary of its classic album, “The Dark Side of the Moon.”

-The new logo included elements from the original album cover, known for its prism and light beam design.
+The new logo incorporated elements from the original album cover, known for its prism-and-light-beam design.
 Updating their logo was done to create a fresh yet nostalgic look that resonated with long-time fans and attracted new listeners.

 The redesign sparked controversy among fans.
 Some accused the band of being overly “woke,” expressing dissatisfaction with what they saw as an unnecessary and politically motivated change.
 The backlash showed a divide among supporters, with some embracing the new logo as a fitting tribute and others feeling it strayed too far from the iconic imagery they associated with the brand.